snaplet/docs-old/docs/04-references/data-operations/05-generate.md

 > We drew significant inspiration from our friends at [Prisma](https://www.prisma.io/).
 If you're familiar with Prisma, using the Snaplet Data Client will feel incredibly intuitive and seamless.

-To generate the data and see the corresponding SQL statements run:
+To see the SQL statements produced by your plan, run:

 ```bash
 snaplet generate --sql